abtagle/206-final_project/README.txt

 Welcome to voxSpell- an beta version of the projext application developed by Aimee Tagle for Softeng 206's Assignment 4.
 There is a tl;dr at the bottom

-Last Modified: 09 September, 2016
+Last Modified: 11 October, 2016

 ------------------------------------
 RUNNING THE JAR FILE